iotaledger/bee-rfcs/text/0029-bee-network/0029-bee-network.md

 ```

 ### remove_peer.rs

+This task provides functionality to remove peers on desire.
+It is able to kick-out compromised/malfunctioning peers while preserving general architecture .
+It receives the peers that are to be removed, furthermore it has access to the shutdown handles of all registered read/write tasks.
+Once it receives a peer that is to be removed, it triggers the relevant shutdown handles.
+Similar to other tasks, also this task listens to a `shutdown_receiver: Receiver<()>` that makes sure to reach termination.

 ```rust
 pub async fn remove_peer(mut shutdown_receiver: Receiver<()>, mut peers_to_remove_receiver: Receiver<SocketAddr>, shutdown_handles_of_read_tasks: Arc<Mutex<HashMap<SocketAddr, Sender<()>>>>, shutdown_handles_of_write_tasks: Arc<Mutex<HashMap<SocketAddr, Sender<()>>>>, senders_of_write_tasks: Arc<Mutex<HashMap<SocketAddr, Sender<MessageToSend>>>>) {